geomatics-io/ObjectListView/docs/index.rst

 I've started keeping a :ref:`technical blog <blog>` documenting some of the efforts that were required to solve some of the problem encountered within the ObjectListView.

+* :ref:`Flickering on virtual lists and the .NET bug that causes it<blog-virtuallistflickers>`

 * :ref:`Lifting up the downtrodden ListViewGroup<blog-listviewgroups>`

 * How can I make a :ref:`rearrangeable TreeListView <blog-rearrangingtreelistview>`?